Chapter 3: Implementing Custom Business Logic

 const app = cloudbase.init({

-env: cloudbase.SYMBOL_CURRENT_ENV // This can be modified to specify a CloudBase environment ID
+env: env: cloudbase.SYMBOL_CURRENT_ENV // Here you can modify it to the specified CloudBase environment ID

 });